Turkey Creek Nature Preserve swimming hole in Alabama

 Best Time to Visit

 Late spring through early fall (April to October) offers the best conditions for swimming and exploring the preserve.
-Summer is ideal for water activities, while autumn provides stunning foliage and cooler temperatures.
+Summer is ideal for water activities, while autumn provides striking foliage and cooler temperatures.

 Difficulty Level